jhpyle/docassemble/_docs/fields.md

 the optional keyword argument `field` set to the name of the field.

 {% include demo-side-by-side.html demo="phone-number-2" %}

+Code under `validation code` is very different from code in a [`code`] block.
+It is not [interview logic] and cannot function as [interview logic]; it can only be used to validate or transform user input before the interview answers are updated.
+If you refer to an undefined variable in `validation code`, **docassemble** will not try to fetch the definition for you, as it normally does; instead, the user will see an error.
+You cannot use functions like `force_ask()` or `command()`, which operate by raising exceptions.
+If you try to make `validation code` do the work of [interview logic], you will be disappointed.

 ## <a name="address autocomplete"></a>Address autocomplete